Frequently Asked Questions

 Yes.
 The providers in the Menopause Consultation Program prescribe hormone replacement therapy, if appropriate.
 We can discuss the most up-to-date information about the risks and benefits of hormone treatments and help you make the best choice for you.

 While our providers are knowledgeable about BHT, we adhere to the guidelines of the North American Menopause Society.
 We are happy to discuss with patients the differences between BHT and conventional hormone replacement therapy and answer any questions.

 Are there alternative therapies for my menopause symptoms?

 Absolutely.
 We offer non-hormonal medication, non-medication treatments, herbal therapies, and lifestyle modification recommendations that can help minimize menopause symptoms.

 Common Myths about Menopause

 Iris Tong, MD, of the Women's Medicine Collaborative, discusses common myths about menopause.
-For additional information or to schedule an appointment, please call 401-793-7010.

 Yes.
 We have years of experience in treating painful intercourse and vaginal dryness.